How the Insurance Claims Process Works After A Car Accident

 Attorney Armando Edmiston explains how to get the compensation you deserve

 One of the most complicated things to deal with after a car accident in Tampa can be filing a claim.
 If you have been injured in a crash caused by another driver, knowing what to do and how to deal with insurance companies can be overwhelming.
+Many insurance companies will try to get you to accept a “low ball” offer, which is often far less compensation than what you need and deserve.
 That’s why it’s important that you talk to someone who thoroughly understands how the insurance claim process works.

 How do I file an insurance claim after a car accident in Florida?